top of page

 At the center of life at St. Mark’s Episcopal Church is our worship of God.
 Every Sunday, we celebrate the Eucharist – (some call it Holy Communion or The Lord’s Supper).

 At St. Marks, our normal Sunday Worship includes a single service of Holy Eucharist.
-On October 2, the service moved to 9:30 am to better allow families and folks commuting in to join for worship.
+Starting this Fall, the service moved to 9:30 am to better allow families and folks commuting in to join for worship.

 Our services follow the Book of Common Prayer, which is the worship guide of The Episcopal Church.
 It can be downloaded for free from here.